simerplaha/reinforcement-learning/README.md

 Implements the `Student MDP` from David Silver's lecture 2 at [this (24:56)](https://youtu.be/lfHX2hHRMVQ?list=PLqYmG7hTraZDM-OYHWgPebj2MfCFzFObQ&t=1496) timestamp.
-There are tests in [StudentSpec](/src/test/scala/lecture/StudentSpec.scala) that prove that no other state can return the same optimal value as optimal state using bellman's equation.
+There are tests in [StudentSpec](/src/test/scala/lecture/StudentSpec.scala) that prove that no other state can return the same optimal value as optimal state using bellman equation.

 ```console
 Value: -2.25      Sample: List(Class1, Class2, Class3, Pass, Sleep)